 - Interference: The robot must not interfere with the operation of other robots.

 - Other constraints: No robot shall be at odds with the intent of good sportsmanship.

-The course will consist of 4 waypoints (yellow stanchions), and apple red corner stanchions.
-Bonus point obstacles will consist of a hoop (hunter green) and an area for demonstrating any unique skill your robot possesses.
+- Course Layout and Obstacle Breakdown (see picture in right column) -The course will consist of 4 waypoints (yellow stanchions), and apple red corner stanchions.
+Bonus point obstacles will be in place (marked in green) and an area for demonstrating any unique skill your robot possesses.

 - Scoring – Contestants will run one at a time.
 You will place your robot anywhere behind the start/finish line.Time will begin when bot crosses the line.Time-based points start at 300 and are deducted (1 per second) until the run is completed.
 You cannot get negative points for time.Time points only count if you are able to complete the course in the 5-minute limit.